An Investigation of Monotonic Transducers for Large-Scale Automatic Speech Recognition: Introduction

 \section{Introduction}

-In recent years, the recurrent neural network-transducer (RNN-T) loss function \cite{Graves12} has become the most important training criterion in automatic speech recognition (ASR) \cite{gulati2020conformer,Li2020DevelopingRM,Li2020OnTC}.
+In recent years, the recurrent neural network-transducer (RNN-T) \cite{Graves12} has become one of the most important training criterion in automatic speech recognition (ASR) \cite{gulati2020conformer,Li2020DevelopingRM,Li2020OnTC}.
+Note that we loosely refer to RNN-T as the loss function in this work, which does not imply that any kind of RNN must be used for the model architecture.
 Other popular and related training criteria are the connectionist temporal classifications (CTC) loss \cite{GravesFGS06}, the cross-entropy (CE) loss for encoder-decoder, traditional hybrid DNN/HMM ASR systems, and discriminative objectives such as MMI \cite{Vesel2013SequencediscriminativeTO,povey_thesis,povey16_interspeech}.
 RNN-T is preferred over other ASR paradigms for three reasons: (1) RNN-T models demonstrate better or competitive performance even without the use of an external language model \cite{ImprovRNNT2019}; (2) streaming recognition can naturally be accomplished with RNN-T based systems \cite{Rao2017ExploringAD,Sainath2020ASO}; and (3) inference for RNN-T based ASR can be very efficient, making on-device large-vocabulary ASR possible \cite{He2019e2eASRmobile,MahaveerSM19}.

 One special property of RNN-T is that it does not enforce strictly monotonic alignments between input frames and output labels.
-This can result in an odd behaviour where during inference the model can decide to output blanks (nothing) for a long period of time, followed by an emission of multiple labels in a single time step \cite{MonoRNNT19}.
+This can result in a particular behaviour where during inference the model can decide to output blanks (nothing) for a long period of time, followed by an emission of multiple labels in a single time step \cite{MonoRNNT19}.
 This is contrary to traditional ASR systems and to the strictly monotonic alignment of speech sounds.

-To mitigate this oddity, the monotonic RNN-T (MonoRNN-T) loss has been proposed \cite{MonoRNNT19}.
+To mitigate this, the monotonic RNN-T (MonoRNN-T) loss has been proposed \cite{MonoRNNT19}.
 It modifies the RNN-T loss as to restrict the summation of probabilities in the forward-backward pass to strictly monotonic alignments.
-However, thus far MonoRNN-T is found to perform less accurate than RNN-T \cite{JayAlignRest2021,MonoRNNT19,moritz2021sequence,zeyer2020new}, which presumably hinders it from a wider impact.
+However, thus far it is found to perform less accurate than RNN-T \cite{JayAlignRest2021,MonoRNNT19,moritz2021sequence,zeyer2020new}, which presumably hinders it from a wider impact.